 Min-CA. The terms "tracks" and "cylinders" as used for present CKD (count-key-data) devices are not necessarily meaningful for a Fixed Block Architecture device because this type of device stores data on "blocks".
 Fixed Block Architecture uses a linear addressing scheme whereby blocks are not necessarily associated with physical characteristics, such as cylinders or tracks.
-The following new terms that apply to both types of devices are being introduced into the documentation at this time to more generally describe the physical characteristics of a device.
+The following new terms that apply to both CKD and Fixed Block Architecture devices are being used in the documentation to more generally describe the physical characteristics of a device.

 Min-CA replaces the former term, track; it represents minimum control area size.
 Max-CA replaces the former term, cylinder; it represents maximum control area size.
 Min-CA and max-CA are units of allocation.
 The size of these units of allocation depends upon the device being used.
 CKD devices can have more than one min-CA and max-CA value.
-This is because the min-CA (former track) and max-CA (former cylinder) sizes for CKD devices are dependent upon the number of physical records contained in them (a function of the control interval size selected).
+This is because the min-CA (formerly track) and max-CA (formerly cylinder) sizes for CKD devices are dependent upon the number of physical records contained in them (a function of the control interval size selected).
 A Fixed Block Architecture device can have only one min-CA and max-CA value.